vinceimbat/vinceimbat/content/henry david thoreau.md

 # Why did Thoreau write lenghty narratives of his walks?

 He practiced paying attention, seeing what is outdoors.
 Living in one place for most of his life just made his seeing more potent.
-He was a perfect example of how [[Continued freshness of appreciation]] is practiced.
+He was a perfect example of how [[continued freshness of appreciation]] is practiced.

 [[Learn to live by reading and being]].